 After Google is done crawling the site (which may take up to one week), you can access the Crawl Errors report to see all the pages that returned a 404 error.

-Broken Link Checker is a free and popular WordPress plugin for checking broken links.
+Broken Link Checker is a free and popular tool for finding broken links, and one of our favorite WordPress plugins.
 It’s easy to use and particularly appealing if you have a large site since you can find and fix URLs right in your WordPress dashboard.

 After installing and activating the plugin, it will automatically begin scanning your site for broken links.
 You can then navigate to Tools > Broken Links to see a list of any broken URLs it found.
 To fix them, just hover over each URL and select Edit Link.
 You may see suggestions for what link you can replace it with, or find your own replacement, and then click Update.
 You can also select Unlink if you’d rather remove the link altogether.